-Today, IMABI has 400 lessons spanning from ground zero of knowing Japanese all the way to Classical Japanese if one so chooses to travel the entire journey.
+IMABI has 409 lessons spanning from ground zero of knowing Japanese all the way to Classical Japanese if one so chooses to travel the entire journey.
 Curriculum content is constantly updated on a daily basis.
-Its usefulness is determined by not just the work I put into it, but also by the questions, concerns, and advice of users.
+Its usefulness is determined by not just the work I put into it, but also by the questions, concerns, and advice I get from users.
 If you wish for something to change to make things easier, that's where your voice is incredibly useful.

 Unlike some other mainstream sources, IMABI has remained a free resource.
-As a result, there are some important limitations to the quality and degree of services provided here.
-That is why input and support from users is crucial to the continued success of IMABI.
+As a result, there are some limitations to the quality and degree of services provided here.
+That is why input from users is crucial to the continued success of IMABI.

 Everyone including beginners, fluent speakers, and native speakers are welcome to join for FREE.
 I accept questions through Facebook or e-mail.

 Wanna Learn Japanese?

 To get started learning the wonderful language which is Japanese, check out the individual Table of Contents for the level you're interested in.
 There you will find a treasure trove for each level to fit your needs!

 ・Okinawan (Just 1 lesson for now)

 Here you can discuss any topic you'd like about Japanese.
 If someone or me don't get in touch with you in a promptly fashion, feel free to e-mail me directly and I'll be happy to get to you!

 Funding Page: Goals for 2017